mitzerh/Startup.js/Readme.md

 **name** (optional)

 - module name
-- must be unique -- dupes will be ignored (a console.log will you know)
+- must be unique -- dupes will be ignored (a console.log will let you know)
 - if not defined (anonymous modules), it will not be stored and cannot be accessed with `.call()` or `.get()`

 **type** (optional)